MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-inventory-with-documents.md

 ## To create a physical inventory order
 A physical inventory order is a complete document that consists of a physical inventory order header and some physical inventory order lines.
 The information on a physical inventory header describes how to take the physical inventory.
 The physical inventory order lines contain the information about the items and their locations.

 To create the physical inventory order lines, you typically use the **Calculate Lines** function to reflect the current inventory as lines on the order.
-Alternatively, you can use the **Copy Document** function to fill the lines with the content of another open or posted physical inventory order.
+Alternatively, you can use the **Copy from Document** function to fill the lines with the content of another open or posted physical inventory order.
 The following procedure only describes how to use the **Calculate Lines** function.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Physical Inventory Orders**, and then choose the related link.
 2. Choose the **New** action.